SOM-Research/DescribeML/README.md

 ### Via marketplace

-The easiest way to install the plugin is using the **Visual Studio Code Market**.
-Just, type "describeML" in the extension tab, and that's it!
+The easiest way to install the plugin is by using the **Visual Studio Code Market**.
+Just type "describeML" in the extension tab, and that's it!

 ### Manually

-Instead, you can install it manually, using the packaged release of the plugin in this [repository](https://github.com/SOM-Research/DescribeML) that can be found at the root of the project.
+Instead, you can install it manually using the packaged release of the plugin in this [repository](https://github.com/SOM-Research/DescribeML) that can be found at the root of the project.

 The file is **DescribeML-0.0.3.vsix**